olich97/personal-website/content/post/website-analytics-with-umami-supabase-and-vercel/index.md

 ---
 author: Oleh Andrushko
-title: "Build your own privacy-focused website analytics platform with Umami, Supabase, and Vercel"
+title: "Self-hosted analytics platform with Umami, Supabase, and Vercel"
 date: "2022-04-15"
-description: A complete guide to setup a self-hosted, privacy-focused alternative to Google Analytics platform for free.
-Umami is a simple, fast, privacy-focused alternative to Google Analytics.
-Supabase is an open source Firebase alternative database.
-Vercel is the platform for develop, preview and ship frontend applications.
-All mixed toghether is nice and simple solution for tracking your personal websites usage.
+description: A complete guide to setup a self-hosted, privacy-focused alternative to Google Analytics platform with Umami, Supabase and Vercel for free.
+Your own simple and fast website analytics platform for your projects.

 categories:
 - Programming